sigsum/sigsum/witness.md

 - one line starting with the string `old` followed by a space and the size of the previous tree head the consistency proof is built from, encoded as an ASCII decimal number
-- zero or more hashes representing the consistency proof, base64-encoded one per line, in RFC 6962 order
+- zero or more hashes (up to 63) representing the consistency proof, base64-encoded one per line, in RFC 6962 order
 - one empty line
-- a checkpoint, which includes the log's origin, the tree size, the root hash, and the log signature
+- a checkpoint, which includes the log's origin, the tree size, the root hash, and one or more log signatures

     old 15368377
     PlRNCrwHpqhGrupue0L7gxbjbMiKA9temvuZZDDpkaw=